 “Client perceptions of technology are changing.
 Those who have experienced a legal issue in the past two years—who are more familiar with modern practices and newer technologies—show more openness to working with virtual lawyers, working with lawyers remotely, and using tools such as artificial intelligence and chatbots to handle their legal issues.

 Those who prefer not to hire lawyers are even more open to these alternative formats, suggesting that there are those who may be looking for a different type of legal experience entirely.”

-These next 2 graphs show client preferences between face-to-face meetings and phone calls in different situations.
-(They also show lawyers’ answers of what they think their clients prefer — with as much as 63% difference in some cases.
-Wow!)
+These next two graphs show client preferences between face-to-face meetings and phone calls in different situations.
+They also show lawyers’ answers to what they think their clients prefer.
+There is as much as a 63% difference in some cases.
+Wow!

 “We can see that lawyers often miss the mark on understanding how their clients want to communicate.